- What’s in Turkish Airlines’ $8 Billion Boeing Order?

 Boeing Closing in on a “Huge” China Deal

 Perhaps the most closely watched development is Boeing’s possible comeback in China.
-Reports suggest the company is nearing a 500-aircraft order from Chinese carriers, potentially the largest international Boeing sale since 2017.
-This deal is widely viewed as symbolic and strategic, tied to the broader U.S.–China trade discussions.
+Reports suggest the company is nearing a 500-aircraft order from Chinese carriers, potentially the largest international Boeing sale since 2017. watchers and investors alike.

 Disclaimer: